Avenger Optimization (XCOM2)

 The Workshop can be upgraded to provide an additional work slot for an Engineer, who will produce an extra two GREMLINs.

 Like previously, all facilities require power to operate.
 The Research Lab with Tygan provides 12 free power; for any more, you will need to construct Power Relays.

 Power Relays provide additional power to run the Avenger's systems.
 Each Power Relay you build provides 3 power to the Avenger.
 You may staff an Engineer there to provide an additional 5 power.
 They may also be upgraded with two different upgrades(which can both be applied).
-An Elerium Conduit increases the power output by 7(for a total of 10) and an Extra Conduit allows an additional engineer to be staffed there.
-(No passive benefit, but you can staff a second Engineer for 5 more power.)
+An Elerium Conduit increases the power output by 6(for a total of 10) and an Extra Conduit allows an additional engineer to be staffed there. (+2 passive power, and you can staff a second Engineer for 5 more power.)

 Filling a similar role to Steam Vents, the Avenger will have a few randomly placed power coils inside of its building space, usually in the bottom two rows.
 They will require significant time to shield for use, but once shielded, can be used like any other building spot, with a twist.
 Any facility placed on a Power Coil uses no power, or if the facility is a power relay, will produce an extra 7 power(for a total of 10).
 The only facilities on Veteran which cost more than 7 power are the upgraded Shadow Chamber(9 power) and the upgraded Psionics Lab(10 power).